jidongbsu/cs452-cthreads-library/README.md

 int cthread_mutex_unlock(cthread_mutex_t *mutex);
 ```

 The user of your library calls these 3 functions to initialize a lock, grab a lock, release a lock, respectively.
+Read the chapter [Locks](https://pages.cs.wisc.edu/~remzi/OSTEP/threads-locks.pdf) to have a better understanding of how these functions should be implemented.

 **Warning**: Move on to part 3 only if part 2 is implemented and you have passed *cthreads-test[4-6]*.